 To be AODA compliant, you need to enable keyboard navigation on your site.
 This means people can use a keyboard or a keyboard emulator to navigate your site.
 Keyboard emulators include speech input software, sip-and-puff software, on-screen keyboards, scanning software and a variety of assistive technologies and alternate keyboards.

-A common accessibility issue is that the top-level menu is accessible by keyboard; however, the submenus are not.
+A common accessibility issue is that the top-level menu is accessible by the keyboard; however, the submenus are not.

 Test your site navigation using the following keys: